weishiuntsai/GitHubAPITest/README.md

 ```

 ## How to run the tests
-The tests were implemented using maven and JUnit.
+The tests were implemented using Maven and JUnit.
 Follow the following steps to set up the environment on a Linux machine.
 (NOTE: test_put() and test_delete() require providing password in userPass variable in myapp/src/test/java/io/my/app/AppTest.java.
 It currently would fail without the password.)
 1. Download the GitHub repository https://github.com/weishiuntsai/GitHubAPITest/ as a zip file.
 2. `unzip GitHubAPITest-master.zip`
 3. `cd GitHubAPITest-master/myapp`